-The Group Manager FLOH and the Head of Environmental Services attend the Sussex Food Liaison Group as the Chief Officers' Group representative and operational manager accordingly.
+The Group Manager FLOH attends the Sussex Food Liaison Group.

 A Senior Environmental Health Officer attends the local borough Control of Infection Committee which is chaired by the CCDC/CPHM.

 A Senior Environmental Health Officer is the co-ordinator of training matters for the external providers.